Garfonso/boblight/README.md

 == Support

-If you have any issues installing or using Boblight with BlinkStick, please post them on the [issue tracker](https://github.com/arvydas/boblight/issues).
+If you have any issues installing or using Boblight, please post them on the [issue tracker](https://github.com/aureq/boblight/issues).

 == License